stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 `;
 ```

 Note that the `css` function is not required in the above example.
-It is being used here to trigger highlighting of the enclosed CSS when using the [vscode-styled-components extension](https://marketplace.visualstudio.com/items?itemName=jpoissonnier.vscode-styled-components) in Visual Studio Code.
+It is being used to trigger highlighting of the enclosed CSS when using the [vscode-styled-components extension](https://marketplace.visualstudio.com/items?itemName=jpoissonnier.vscode-styled-components).

-This `visuallyHidden` mixin can be used like so:
+You can use this `visuallyHidden` mixin like so:

 ```ts
 const SomeComponent = styled.span`